Degrees of non-Gorenstein canonical Fano threefolds with Picard number one: Introduction

-In this paper, we obtain the optimal upper bound of anticanonical degrees of non-Gorenstein $\mathbb{Q}$-factorial canonical Fano threefolds with Picard number one.
+In this paper, we obtain the optimal upper bound for anticanonical degrees of non-Gorenstein $\mathbb{Q}$-factorial canonical Fano threefolds with Picard number one.
 Here is the main theorem of this paper.